The Hemingway Wing Safari

 VIEW MORE DAYS

-Days 4 & 5 Samburu National Reserve
+Days 4 & 5 Larsens Camp in the great Samburu gamelands

 Our camp in the Samburu is a classic: Larsens Camp, set in the riverine forest of the Ewaso Nyiro, much frequented by friendly elephants, whose meanderings we can watch in comfort from the verandas of our airy, superbly designed tents.
 Game drives out of Larsens introduce us to the Samburu’s sometimes almost shocking plentitude of large (and cunningly small) mammals, who are just the headliners in a fabulous cast of very natural, very intriguing characters.

-Days 6 & 7 The Maasai Mara
+Days 6 & 7 The Maasai Mara’s famed Fairmont Safari Club

 South by air to the Maasai Mara, the northern reaches of the Serengeti–Maasai Mara ecosystem, earth’s richest wildlife habitat.
 Our base for explorations in the fabled Mara is the Fairmont Mara Safari Club, recently voted among the Top 20 in Travel+Leisure’s consequential World’s Best Hotels list.